copenlu/academic-kickstart/content/people/amelie/index.md

 role = "PhD Intern"

 # Short bio (displayed in user profile at end of posts)
-bio = "Amelie is a PhD Student at the University of Stuttgart, interested in fact-checking, specifically for medical claims and content that people chose to share on social media.
+bio = "Amelie is a Postdoctoral Researcher at the IT University of Copenhagen, interested in fact-checking, specifically for medical claims and content that people chose to share on social media.
 She was visiting CopeNLU in Spring 2023 to work on scientific fact checking."

 # External website link
 external_link = "https://aclanthology.org/people/a/amelie-wuhrl/"